wengsy150943/Leopard/README.md

 # Overview of the Repository

-This repository includes three parts:
+This repository includes four parts:

 1. `./Full Version` presents our full papaer.
 2. `./Bugs List` contains the representative bugs found by Leopard.